Jam tarts

 8

 Using the remaining one third dough ball, and once again on a floured surface with a floured rolling pin, roll out the dough this time to a slightly thinner thickness and using either a scalloped cutter or pizza cutter, cut out strips and create a lattice type finish on top of your pie dish, if making individual jam tarts, I usually just cross two strips on top of each little tart.
-You do not need to add any type of glaze to this dish.

 9

 The big crostata take roughly around 30 - 35 minutes to cook.
 Keep an eye on it after the 30 minute mark, the small tarts will be cooked in roughly 20 minutes.
-Whilst your 1st batch is baking, repeat the process with the second chilled dough ball.

 10